 13. Average Revenue Per Account/User/Customer (ARPA, ARPU, ARPC)

 Average Revenue Per Account/User/Customer (ARPA, ARPU, or ARPC) is a key financial metric used to measure the average amount of revenue generated by each account, user, or customer over a specific period, usually monthly or annually.
 This metric is particularly important for subscription-based businesses, software-as-a-service (SaaS) companies, and other subscription models, as it helps assess the financial health and sustainability of the customer base.

 Average revenue per account (or per user or customer) shows you the average revenue from an account.

 Check your ARPA now if you’re planning to raise prices.
 Then check it later.
 If raising prices was a bad idea, you’ll see it in the ARPA — unless the total monthly recurring revenue increases, the ARPA will fall.

-This metric shows how long it’ll take to earn back marketing costs spent on acquiring a customer.
-The time to payback CAC metric is especially relevant for SaaS businesses with long sales funnels.
+This financial metric shows how long it’ll take to earn back marketing costs spent on acquiring a customer.
+The time to payback CAC metric is particularly important for subscription-based businesses and those with recurring revenue models, especially relevant for SaaS businesses with long sales funnels.